On the evolution of regularized Dirac-harmonic Maps from closed surfaces: Evolution Equations and Energy Estimates

-\end{Lem} \begin{proof} The statement follows directly from the two-dimensional Sobolev embedding \(|v|_{L^2}\leq C |\nabla v|_{L^1}\) and the Cauchy-Schwarz inequality. \end{proof} In addition, we need a local version of the Sobolev inequality from above.
-Therefore, we set $Q=M\times[0,T)$.
+In addition, we need a local version of Ladyzhenskaya's inequality from above.
 By \(B_R(x)\) we denote the geodesic ball of radius \(R\) around \(x\in M\) and \(i_M\) denotes the injectivity radius of \(M\).
-In terms of these quantities we can formulate the following: \begin{Lem} Assume that \(v\in H^{1,2}(M)\).
+In terms of these quantities we can formulate the following: \begin{Lem} Assume that \(v\in V\).
 Then there exists a constant $C$ such that for any \(R\in(0,i_M)\) the following inequality holds:

 \end{Lem} \begin{proof} A proof can for example be found in \cite{MR2431434}, p.\ 225, Lemma 6.7. \end{proof}